uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

 We suggest two approaches for constructing database-inspired LIgO motifs:

-1. `Basic approach: defining motifs based on a seed and a list of Hamming distances <#basic-approach:-defining-motifs-based-on-a-seed-and-a-list-of-Hamming-distances>`_
+1. :ref:`Basic approach: defining motifs based on a seed and a list of Hamming distances`

-2. `Enhanced approach: defining motifs based on PWM <#enhanced-approach:-defining-motifs-based-on-pwm>`_
+2. :ref:`Enhanced approach: defining motifs based on PWM`

 In both approaches we will use the  `VDJdb database <https:vdjdb.cdr3.net/>`_  (Shugay et al., 2018; Goncharov et al., 2022) to obtain epitope-specific TCRs.
 However, there are more databases available, such as